 Commonwealth’s Opportunity Fund

-create new jobs and investment in accordance with certain criteria established by state legislation.
+The Commonwealth’s Opportunity Fund (COF) is a discretionary financial incentive established to support projects that create new jobs and investment in accordance with certain criteria established by state legislation.
 Grants are made to the community and may be used for such things as site acquisition and development; transportation access; public or private utility extension or capacity development; construction or build-out of publicly or privately owned buildings or training.

 Grant requests are made by the community for a project under the following conditions:

 Once a company decides on a Virginia location, the community works with the state within the guidelines of the program to seek a COF award.
 The application and success of the grant request will be based on the project’s eligibility and the locality’s financial support toward the project, as well as the actual project requirements and availability of funds.
 The community is required to enter into a performance agreement with the company before receipt of the grant to document performance expectations.

 The Virginia Jobs Investment Program (VJIP) is an incentive program offering customized recruiting and training assistance to companies that are creating new jobs or experiencing technological change.
 The program is designed to reduce human resource development cost by providing direct funding to qualifying new and expanding companies.

 The Major Eligible Employer Grant Program (MEE) is a discretionary program used to encourage major basic employers to invest in Virginia and to provide a significant number of stable employment opportunities by either making a significant expansion to existing operations or constructing new ones